1946 United States House of Representatives elections

 The 1946 United States House of Representatives elections were elections for the United States House of Representatives to elect members to serve in the 80th United States Congress.
 They were held for the most part on November 5, 1946, while Maine held theirs on September 9.
 November 1946 was 19 months after President Harry S. Truman assumed office upon the death of Franklin D. Roosevelt.

 While Democrats had controlled the House for 16 years since 1931 and Roosevelt had been elected to a record four terms in office, Truman did not garner the same support as the deceased president.
 The 1946 election resulted in Republicans picking up 55 seats to win majority control.
 Joseph Martin, Republican of Massachusetts, became Speaker of the House, exchanging places with Sam Rayburn, Democrat of Texas, who became the new Minority Leader.
-The Democratic defeat was the largest since they were trounced in the 1928 pro-Republican wave that brought Herbert Hoover to power.
+The Democratic defeat was the largest since they were trounced in the 1928 pro-Republican wave that had seen Herbert Hoover elected president.
 They also lost the Senate in the concurrent Senate elections.

 The vote was largely seen as a referendum on Truman, whose approval rating had sunk to 32 percent over the president's controversial handling of a wave of post-war labor strikes, including a United Auto Workers strike against Ford and General Motors in 1945, a United Mine Workers strike starting in April 1946, and a national railroad worker strike that began in May.
 Further damage resulted from the back-and-forth over whether to end wartime price controls, unpopular with the American business constituency, to handle shortages, particularly in meat and other foodstuffs.
-While Truman's early months in the White House had been plagued with questions of "What would Roosevelt do if he were alive?"
-Republicans now began to joke "What would Truman do if he were alive?" and "To err is Truman."
+While Truman's early months in the White House had been plagued with questions of "What would Roosevelt do if he were alive?", Republicans now began to joke "What would Truman do if he were alive?" and "To err is Truman."
 However, the Republican majority was short-lived, as Democrats regained control of the House two years later.
 With exception of the 1952 election, it took the GOP 48 years later to retake the House, with the Republican Revolution against Bill Clinton, who was born in 1946.